 When the citator reveals negative authority for your statute, you must READ THE MATERIALS to determine the extent on which you can rely on the statute.
 When cases declare statutes invalid, frequently only a portion of the statute is at issue, with the remaining portions remaining valid and controlling.
 Or a statute may be held unconstitutional only when applied to a limited set of circumstances.
 There may be pending legislation that could effect your statute, but it may be that the legislation is unlikely to get passed.
 Reviewing the negative authorities will help you determine the extent to which the statute is controlling law.

-When you pull up a statute in Westlaw, if you see a red or yellow flag, that means that there is negative treatment for that statute.
+When you retrieve a statutory section in Westlaw, if a red or yellow flag is displayed, that means that there is negative treatment for that statute.
 A red flag indicates that the statute has been amended, repealed, superseded, or held unconstitutional in whole or in part.
 A yellow flag indicates other negative treatment.

 These flags can be very helpful, but in order to confirm the validity of you statute, you also should review the statutory history provided by KeyCite, regardless of whether or not your case has been flagged.
-When you are in a statute in Westlaw, there are tabs that appear immediately toward the top of the document that give you information about the statute.
-One of these tab is "History."
-When you click on the History tab, select the catagory "Validity" to see materials that may effect the validity of your statute.
+When you are in a statutory section in Westlaw, several tabs organize the information about the statutory section.
+One of these tabs is "History."
+Click on the "History" tab and select the category "Validity" to review materials that may effect the validity of your statute.

 Shepard's® is the citator in Lexis.
 Shepard's can be used to determine whether a statute remains good law.